yanconglin/Deep-Hough-Transform-Line-Priors/README.md

 To evaluate Precision-Recall, please check [MCMLSD: A Dynamic Programming Approach to Line Segment Detection](https://www.elderlab.yorku.ca/mcmlsd/) for details.
 This metric enforces 1:1 correspondence either at pixel or segment level, and penalizes both over- and under-segmentation.
 Therefore, we chose this one for pixel-level evaluation.

+If you have trouble reproducing some results, this [discussion](https://github.com/zhou13/lcnn/issues/24) may help.

 ### Cite Deep Hough-Transform Line Priors